Combinatorial frameworks for cluster algebras: Frameworks and reflection frameworks

-\begin{prop} A framework for $B$ satisfies the strengthened Co-transition condition. \end{prop} Proposition~\ref{cotrans restate} is not immediate like Proposition~\ref{trans restate}, because, \emph{a priori}, we do not know that an edge mutation operation defined in terms of the Co-transition condition would agree with $\mu_e$.
-The Co-label condition allows us to avoid this difficulty. \begin{proof} Suppose $v$ and $v'$ are distinct vertices incident to the same edge $e$.
+Proposition~\ref{cotrans restate} is not immediate like Proposition~\ref{trans restate}, because, \emph{a priori}, we do not know that an edge mutation operation defined in terms of the Co-transition condition would agree with $\mu_e$.
+The Co-label condition allows us to avoid this difficulty.

+\begin{proof} Suppose $v$ and $v'$ are distinct vertices incident to the same edge $e$.
 The assertion that $C\ck(v,e)=-C\ck(v',e)$ is part of the (unstrengthened) Co-transition condition.
 Furthermore, if $f\in I(v)\setminus\set{e}$, then the Co-label condition and the strengthened Transition condition imply that $C\ck(v',\mu_e(f))$ is a positive scalar multiple of

 The (unstrengthened) co-Transition condition says that $C\ck(v')$ contains the vector

 Writing $C\ck(v,e)=aC(v,e)$ and $C\ck(v,f)=bC(v,f)$, we rewrite \eqref{is} as

 and rewrite \eqref{contains} as